 Range Rover Sport PHEV running costs

-Likewise, you don’t have to look too far to find rivals like the Volvo XC90 and Audi Q7 that are more economical than the Sport PHEV, which averages up to 88.3mpg in official tests.
+Likewise, you don’t have to look too far to find rivals like the Volvo XC90 that are more economical than the Sport PHEV, which averages up to 87mpg in official tests.
 But, thanks to its combination of a 2.0-litre turbocharged petrol engine with an electric motor and a battery pack, this P400e can work out as much cheaper to run that other Range Rover Sport models.

-The reason we say "can work out…" rather than "will…" is for the same reason as with any plug-in hybrid model: the economy you get depends hugely on the kind of driving you do.
+The reason we say "can work out…" rather than "will…" is the same as for any plug-in hybrid: the economy you get depends hugely on the kind of driving you do.
 The Sport works best if you have a fairly short commute and can top up the batteries frequently.
-The higher your annual mileage and the more time you spend on motorways, the more likely it is that a diesel Range Rover Sport will make more sense financially.
+The higher your annual mileage and the more time you spend on motorways, the more likely it is that a diesel Range Rover will make more sense.

-Still, the electric range of 31 miles isn’t significantly beaten by any of the Sport's rivals, and low CO2 emissions mean this is by far the best Range Rover Sport for company-car drivers.
-It incurs BiK tax at just 16%, whereas other Sports are far more expensive.
-What’s more, as the CO2 emissions just sneak below 75g/km, this version of the Sport is also exempt from the London Congestion Charge.
+Still, the electric range of 25 miles isn’t significantly beaten by any of the Sport's rivals, and low CO2 emissions mean this is by far the best Range Rover Sport for company-car drivers.
+It incurs BiK tax at just 12%, whereas other Sports are more expensive.

 Range Rover Sport PHEV insurance group